lstav/Databases-Project/Project1/README.md

 <h1>Databases-Project</h1>
 This project shows a simple jQuery Mobile App that interects with
 a server.
-The content of the list of cars is read from a Node.js server using REST operations.
+The contents are read from a Ncode.js server using REST operations.
 The contents taken from the Project1Srv are static. <br/>

 The structure of the project is: <br/>